young-kcd/firebird/doc/sql.extensions/README.profiler.md

 Data already flushed is not deleted automatically.

+## Procedure `DISCARD`

+`RDB$PROFILER.DISCARD` removes all sessions from memory, without flushing them.

+If there is a active session, it is cancelled.

 ## Procedure `FLUSH`

 `RDB$PROFILER.FLUSH` updates the snapshot tables with data from the profile sessions in memory.